 - You want to pay for a proper send-off.
 In the U.S., a traditional funeral costs between $7,000 and $10,000 (which includes services at the funeral home, a cemetery burial and a headstone).
 If you pass before you’re prepared, someone will have to handle those arrangements.

 - You want to contribute to a cause close to your heart.
 Your life insurance policy can be your legacy, because it (or a portion of it) can be donated after death.
 If there’s an organization that’s important to you, you can be just as important to it.

 - Your family has a history of health problems.
 Heart disease?
 Diabetes?
 Cancer?
 If you’re more susceptible to develop a condition or complication in the future, you should invest in life insurance now.
 While you’re healthy, life insurance is incredibly affordable.
-In fact, according to Life Happens, a healthy 30-year-old can get a 20-year $250,000 term life insurance policy for about $13 a month.

 - The older you get, the more expensive it gets.
 Still not sure about life insurance?
 Consider this, savvy shopper: When you’re young, you’ll be able to lock in a low rate – getting great life insurance at a great price.
 (Your future self will thank you.)

 - You could have dependents you haven’t considered.
 Are you taking care of an aging parent or grandparent?
 Supporting a sibling who needs a little extra attention?
 Could you be financially responsible for anyone’s future?
 Even if you don’t have kids, which is what most people think of when they hear the word “dependents,” there are people who might already be (or will ultimately be) dependent on you.